 Next morning they find the business cards in their pocket, only they can’t remember who these people were or what they talked about.
 They weren’t drunk enough to have a blackout but they did talk to a lot of people.
 Why can’t they remember these people?

-Later in the day they go to lunch, say they have drinks with lunch, noting huge, just one or two drinks.
+Later in the day, they go to lunch, say they have drinks with lunch, nothing huge, just one or two drinks.
 They go for something in their pocket and there are those pesky cards.
 And suddenly they remember who these people were and what they talked about.